queenofdowntime/square-one/outline.md

 1. Prepare your laptop for hacking with the guide [here](https://github.com/fouralarmfire/square-one/blob/master/machine-setup.md#mac-osx-setup).

-1. Complete [this](https://try.github.io/) and read [this](https://git-scm.com/docs/gittutorial).
+1. Learn the [basics of git](https://try.github.io/).
 From now on, everything you work on should be tracked and published in a git repository.

 1. Complete exercises 0 to 15 of [Command Line Crash Course](https://learnpythonthehardway.org/python3/appendixa.html)